 What are the pitfalls to avoid when buying in the 18th arrondissement?

-Three points to watch in the 18th: check the state of co-ownerships (some older buildings have high charges due to facade renovations or compliance upgrades), avoid ground-floor units on very busy streets (noise nuisance), and look into ongoing urban development projects (the 18th is undergoing significant renovations that are changing the neighborhood fabric).
+Three points to watch in the 18th: check the state of co-ownerships (some older buildings have high charges due to facade renovations or compliance upgrades), avoid ground-floor units on very busy streets (noise nuisance), and look into ongoing urban development projects (the 18th is undergoing significant renovations that are changing the neighbourhood fabric).